grzesiek-galezowski/driver-pattern-demo/DriverInFunctionalHttpApiTests/README.md

-## Driver pattern description
+# Driver pattern description

 One description of the driver pattern can be found at http://leitner.io/2015/11/14/driver-pattern-empowers-your-specflow-step-definitions/.
 It's a description of the pattern for UI testing under SpecFlow framework.

 The funny thing is that I probably discovered the pattern separately as I've been using it since ca. 2014 and definitely not for GUI (although surprisingly, I can agree with many of the things written in the mentioned blog post).
-My discovery of driver came probably from melting two concepts from the Growing Object-Oriented Software Guided By Tests book, where end-to-end automation revolved around two classes - `ApplicationRunner` and `AuctionSniperDriver`.
+My discovery of the driver pattern came probably from melting two concepts from the Growing Object-Oriented Software Guided By Tests book, where end-to-end automation revolved around two classes - `ApplicationRunner` and `AuctionSniperDriver`.

 Hence, I will give my own definition of the driver pattern: